gx9702/UA-TypeRepository/Core/Part5/ObjectTypes/AddressSpaceFileType/readme.md

 <!-- objecttype -->
 ## AddressSpaceFileType
+A file used to store a namespace exported from the server.
 The representation of the AddressSpaceFileType ObjectType in the address space is shown in the following table:

 |Name|Attribute|